Court of disputed returns: History

 During the reign of Elizabeth I, the election for Norfolk was disputed in 1586.
 The Court of Chancery investigated and decided to issue writs for a new election.
 However, the House of Commons set up its own committee which upheld the election.
 In 1604, during the reign of James I, a dispute arose as to the election of Sir Francis Goodwin for the seat of Buckinghamshire.
 The Court of Chancery investigated and determined that a new election should occur.
 However, the House of Commons established its own committee and found that Goodwin was validly elected.
-A compromise was made between the King and the House by holding a fresh election.
+A compromise was made between the king and the house by holding a fresh election.

 From the early 17th century, the resolution of disputed returns became accepted as being the prerogative of Parliament.
 The Court of Chancery then became the means of administering the election process, but Parliament became the arbiter of disputes.

 By the 18th century, the process of Parliament determining disputes became tainted.
 The holding of a seat in Parliament became very valuable.
 Voting in Parliament had consolidated into voting along party lines.
 Issues were determined according to the numbers rather than the merits.
-Grenville’s Act of 1770 established a jury system to reform the process but that process did not satisfactorily resolve the problem.
+The Parliamentary Elections Act 1770 (10 Geo.
+3. c.
+16) established a jury system to reform the process but that process did not satisfactorily resolve the problem.

 In 1868 Parliament handed its power to determine disputes to the common law courts.
 Orr and Williams describe this as a "hot potato" that the courts reluctantly took on.
 The power was given to two judges of the Queen's Bench.
 It was described as being "what, according to British ideas, are normally the rights and privileges of the Assembly itself, always jealously maintained and guarded in complete independence of the Crown."